 What is NIDS-CRAM?

-NIDS-CRAM is the National Income Dynamics Study: Coronavirus Rapid Mobile Survey.
-The survey will investigate the socioeconomic impacts of the national lockdown associated with the State of Disaster declared in March 2020, and the social and economic consequences of the current global Coronavirus pandemic.
+NIDS-CRAM is the National Income Dynamics Study - Coronavirus Rapid Mobile Survey.
+The survey investigates the socioeconomic impacts of the national lockdown associated with the State of Disaster declared in March 2020, and the social and economic consequences of the current global Coronavirus pandemic.
 The purpose of the study is to provide evidence to support policy to help South Africa.